EduardoModel/react-new-features/README.md

 # The new commands are:
 ## useState
-This is a function which the argument is the type you want to create the state and the return is the state itself (can also call as a 'variable') and the setter function(or update function), which you call whenever you need to change the state.
+This is a function which the argument is the type do we want to create the state and the return is the state itself (can also call as a 'variable') and the setter function(or update function), which you call whenever you need to change the state.

 ### Example
 ```javascript